-When Food Stamps are returned to the county office, the Worker determines if the amount is a full or a partial month's benefit.
+When Food Stamp coupons are returned to the local office, the Worker determines if the amount is a full or a partial month's benefit.
 Unused Food Stamps may not be redeemed for cash.

 Returned Food Stamp coupons are forwarded to the Financial Clerk who disposes of them as follows.